Phoebezuo/Phoebezuo.github.io/_posts/2026-06-01-Unitree-SDK2-Python-Connect-Go2-G1.md

 layout:     post
 title:      Unitree SDK2 Python Setup for Go2 and G1
 date:       2026-06-01
-summary:    Step by step notes for using unitree_sdk2_python to connect with Unitree Go2 or G1 robots
+summary:    Step by step notes for using unitree_sdk2_python and Mac to connect with Unitree Go2 or G1 robots
 categories: Robotics Unitree SDK
 ---